brophyj/collider-bias/README.md

 Accompanying Files:
+* letter_to_editor.qmd

+This file is a letter to the editor responding to a published claim that smoking may be protective for repeat revascularizations, even though it is a known risk factor for initial revascularization.
+The letter claims this observation is most likley due to collider stratification bias.
+This is a Quarto file that can be opened in the R ecosystem.

 * collider.html

-This file contains all the code and output from a simulation illustrating collider–stratification bias.
-It explores how smoking can appear protective for repeat revascularizations, even though it is a known risk factor for initial revascularization.
+This file contains all the code and output from a simulation illustrating collider–stratification bias referred to in the letter to the editor.
 Simply open collider.html in any browser to view the results.

 * collider.qmd